mefranklin6/microservice-extron-sis/README.md

 # microservice-extron-sis

-Universal OpenAV microservice for Extron devices that support Simple Instruction Set (SIS)
+Universal OpenAV-compatible microservice for Extron devices that support Simple Instruction Set (SIS)

 Not affiliated with Extron.
 SIS and Simple Instruction Set are copyrights of Extron.